AlexeyAlexey/redis_queue_reader/README.md

 # RedisQueueReader

-This application reads from a redis queue (RPOP) and then executes functions from a list.
-The first function from the list takes a result of reading from the redis queue (:undefined or string that have been read from the redis queue).
+The first function from the list does not receive parameter and must return true or false.
+The second function from the list takes a result of reading from the redis queue (:undefined or string that have been read from the redis queue).
 Every next function from the list gets the result of the calculation of the previous one.

 **TODO: Add description**